ppetrovtv/pine_script_docs/source/language/Execution_model.rst

 Let's follow our script example in the realtime bar.

 When the script arrives on the realtime bar it executes a first time.
 It uses the current values of the built-in variables to produce a set of results and plots them if required.
 Before the script executes another time when the next update happens, its user-defined variables are reset to a known state corresponding to that of the last *commit* at the close of the previous bar.
 If no commit was made on the variables because they are initialized every bar, then they are reinitialized.
 In both cases their last calculated state is lost.
-This resetting of the script's user-defined variables prior to each new iteration of the script in the realtime bar is called *rollback*.
+The state of plotted labels and lines is also reset.
+This resetting of the script's user-defined variables and drawings prior to each new iteration of the script in the realtime bar is called *rollback*.
 Its effect is to reset the script to the same known state it was in when the realtime bar opened, so calculations in the realtime bar are always performed from a clean slate.

 The constant recalculation of a script's values as price or volume changes in the realtime bar can lead to a situation where variable ``c`` in our example becomes true because a cross has occurred, and so the red marker plotted by the script's last line would appear on the chart.
 If on the next price update the price has moved in such a way that the ``close`` value no longer produces calculations making ``c`` true because there is no longer a cross, then the marker previously plotted will disappear.